 Acupuncture is holistic and the acupuncture treatment are tailored specifically to your specific symptoms.
 So the acupuncture treatment is not the same for each person.

 During the examination and intake, IC symptoms along with your overall health are considered.
 This paints a picture of the underlying imbalance that is causing the disease.
-Common imbalances for interstitial cystitis are qi (energy, pronounced “chee”) weakness, lack of circulation of qi, and heat.
+Common imbalances for interstitial cystitis are Qi (the body’s energy) weakness, lack of circulation of qi, and heat.
 It is not uncommon for people to suffer from more than one of these imbalances.

 People with qi weakness, or lack of energy, are often tired and have digestive problems.
 This can cause frequent urination, urination at night, and a feeling of fullness in the abdomen.
 Qi stagnation is a lack of circulation of the energy and can cause pain, bloating, and muscle spasms.
 Qi stagnation may cause spasm in the muscles of the pelvic floor.